Evaluation of the child with back pain

 - Baylor College of Medicine

 Back pain is an uncommon presenting complaint in children.
 Although the etiology of back pain usually is benign, occasionally a significant congenital or acquired process is found.
 Of the latter, infectious, rheumatologic, and neoplastic processes are most likely to cause serious problems (table 1).

 The evaluation of the child with back pain is reviewed here.
 The etiology of back pain in children and adolescents is discussed separately.
-(See "Back pain in children and adolescents: Overview of causes".)
+(See "Back pain in children and adolescents: Causes".)

 Despite presenting infrequently to the pediatric clinic, transient back pain is a relatively common occurrence in children, particularly after early adolescence [1-6].
 One large Scandinavian survey including more than 5000 children and young adults found that 7 percent of 12-year-olds had experienced at least one episode of low-back pain, the cumulative incidence increasing to 50 percent by age 18 years (girls) and 20 years (boys) (figure 1).
 The prevalence on any given day was noted to be approximately 1 percent for 12-year-olds and 5 percent for 15-year-olds, rising to 10 percent by the early 20s (figure 2).
 Most children with back pain have mild, nondisabling symptoms and do not seek medical care.
 Noted associations include female gender, increased time spent watching TV, negative scores on affect scales, and a family history of back pain [8,9].